WANdisco/wandisco-documentation/docs/style-guide.md

 Links are very useful as they help reduce duplication and add detail without making a doc too long.
 If you link externally, link to the official documentation where possible.

-The on screen text must indicate where the link will take you and not just be 'this section' etc.
+The on-screen text must indicate where the link will take you and not just be 'this section' etc.

 _External link example_
 ```text